alessiodevoto/NeMo-Skills/docs/tutorials/posts/omr-inference.md

 ## TODOs
 - change the Nemo-Skills installation (rn points to my fork)
 - should we make the redrafter optional (not everyone might feel like training it)
+- decide where to place the scripts for inference (stream generate)
+- decide whether to keep the dataset creation script here or move it somewhere else

 -----